To get started today,

 Closing down the eyes.

-Feel if there's any points of tension that have been released or changed or shifted,
+Feel if there's any points of tension that have been released or changed or shifted.

 Just in the last 10 minutes.

-In the jaw and in that upper part of your body.
+And in that upper part of your body.

-So taking a deep breath in here,
+So taking a deep breath in here.

-And then open the mouth,
+Then open the mouth,

 Let a deep breath go.